u0914295/Day-Scheduler---Powered-by-jQuery/README.md

 # Day Scheduler - Powered by jQuery

 ## Description
-This project showcases the projects I've worked on as well as a demonstration of the web development skills I've learned.
-Clicking on the project images will link you to a live URL of that specific project.
+This project showcases the culmination of the HTML and CSS knowledge I've learned with the use of jQuery to power the app instead of JavaScript.
+Clicking on one of the hour blocks will let you type in information about an event that is planned to occur during that allocated time.
+You can then save the information for that time slot

 ## Visuals
 The following screenshot shows a preview of the website's functionality.
 Clicking on one of the three section names within the Navigation Bar will auto-scroll you to that specific section of the portfolio.